Dragonsa15/GameServerWith-Sockets/README.md

 # GameServerWith-Sockets
-Creating a Game Servevr with sockets and threads in pygame
+Creating a Game Server with sockets and threads in pygame